Jul. 18, 2023

 Several NINDS-funded investigators are studying blood vessel damage and cerebral blood flow as it relates to stroke.
 A better understanding of the mechanisms involved in injury and repair of blood vessels in the brain may lead to improvements in the treatment and prevention of other vascular disorders.

-The Vasculitis Translational Research Program at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) is dedicated to performing clinical and translational research in all types of vasculitis.
-People aged 5 or older who have or are thought to have vasculitis are eligible to participate.
-Objectives of the program are to follow people with vasculitis over time to see how the disease affects them and to discover new aspects of vasculitis that will help doctors learn how to better care for individuals with vasculitis.
-Investigators in this program work in collaboration with investigators at NINDS and with the Vasculitis Clinical Research Consortium.
-For more information, see: https://clinicaltrials.gov/ct2/show/NCT02257866.
+The Vasculitis Translational Research Program at NIAMS is dedicated to performing clinical and translational research in all types of vasculitis.
+Objectives of the program are to follow people with the disorder over time to see how it affects them and to discover new aspects of vasculitis that will help doctors learn how to better care for individuals with the disease.

-The NIH supports The Vasculitis Clinical Research Consortium (VCRC, www.rarediseasesnetwork.org/vcrc/), a network of academic medical centers, patient support organizations, and clinical research resources dedicated to conducting clinical research and improving the care of individuals with various vasculitis disorders, including polyarteritis nodosa, Takayasu's arteritis, and giant cell arteritis.
-Currently, 15 medical centers participating in the Consortium are located in the United States, Canada, and Turkey.
-The Consortium's internet site provides information about clinical research and clinical trial opportunities and helps individuals connect with expert doctors and patient support groups.
+NIH supports the Vasculitis Clinical Research Consortium, a network of academic medical centers, patient support organizations, and clinical research resources dedicated to conducting clinical research and improving the care of individuals with various vasculitis disorders, including giant cell arteritis, polyarteritis nodosa, Takayasu's arteritis, and polyarteritis nodosa.
+The Consortium's website provides information about clinical research and clinical trial opportunities and helps individuals connect with expert doctors and patient support groups.

-Other NIH institutes that support research on vasculitis include the National Heart, Lung, and Blood Institute and the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-More information about NIH-funded research on vasculitis and other disorders can be found using NIH RePORTER (http://projectreporter.nih.gov), a searchable database of current and past research projects supported by NIH and other federal agencies.
+More information about NIH-funded research on vasculitis and other disorders can be found using NIH RePORTER, a searchable database of current and past research projects supported by NIH and other federal agencies.
 RePORTER also includes links to publications and resources from these projects.

 American Autoimmune Related Diseases Association